 Two towns over in Bearsden, a leafy affluent suburb just outside Glasgow, a scandal was in the air.
-That scandal involved a 30+-year-old man posing as a 15-year-old high school student and getting away with it.
+That scandal involved a 30+-year-old man posing as a 15-year-old high school student and incredibly getting away with it.

 I mean it’s almost too good to be true.
 But it proves that reality truly can be stranger than fiction.

-The backstory included that he had just relocated to central Scotland from Canada, was living locally with an aunt (she was made up to) and to make matters even more absurd he’d decided to plump for the name of the then recently deceased son of the world-famous martial arts expert and movie star Bruce Lee.
+The backstory included that he had just relocated to central Scotland from Canada, was living locally with an aunt (she was made up too) and to make matters even more absurd he’d decided to plump for the name of the then recently deceased son of the world-famous martial arts expert and movie star Bruce Lee.

 In many ways, I suppose it’s understandable.
 At the time I just found it hilarious and MacKinnon himself a bit of a sad weirdo but now framed through the vantage point of more senior years I can get it.
 What 30 something male doesn’t want to time travel back to their teenage years and live it all over again?

 The school, of course, couldn’t exactly say no to him.
-I mean no doubt his appearance must have sent initial alarm bells ringing what with him looking old enough to be all the other kid’s father but if you are weighed down with school admin duties and an unsatisfyingly wage then why the hell should you bother to take the time out to do private investigative work?
+I mean no doubt his appearance must have sent initial alarm bells ringing what with him looking old enough to be all the other kid’s father but if you are weighed down with school admin duties and an unsatisfyingly wage then why the hell should you bother to take the time out to do private investigative work?!

 It’s kind of like stories you hear of expensive goods being stolen in plain sight from stores, restaurants, and pubs etc. You know when two guys in overalls walk in during the middle of the day and yank a TV off the wall before taking it to their van outside and driving off with it?!
 When the police arrive and ask why no one stopped them everyone says:

 Though I’m maybe getting appearance mixed up with height.
 You know that way where if someone is really tall for their age when you’re at school then it’s natural to nominate him to go in and obtain your alcohol from an off-licence before a party?
 Results were often mixed.
 A fake ID was usually required even if you were 6’4.

 Upon completion of his studies Lee (let’s just call him that for now) achieved 5 A-grade Highers and excellent reviews for his project work.
 It comes as no surprise then that he was accepted with open arms into the medical faculty of the University of Dundee where he finally got his chance to study towards his apparent lifelong ambition of becoming a doctor.

 Finally showing his age he got himself into a barroom brawl and was subsequently arrested.
 When the Spanish authorities went to his accommodation they discovered two passports.
 One was for Brian MacKinnon aged 32 and the other was for a guy who looked just like him called Brandon Lee aged 17.

 Undaunted MacKinnon pushed on and went to Dundee University in any event.
 Things weren’t quite as fun as high school though and suspecting the educational authorities were onto him he dropped out.